DinoChiesa/Apigee-Java-Json-Parse/README.md

 deserialize custom POJOs.
 The latter requires reflection which is disallowed in Apigee Edge callouts.

+## Status

+This is an example.

+## Disclaimer

+This example is not an official Google product, nor is it part of an official Google product.

 ## Usage Notes

-There are two callout classes, com.dinochiesa.edgecallouts.{JacksonTest, GsonTest} .
+There are three callout classes:
+* com.google.apigee.edgecallouts.GsonTest
+* com.google.apigee.edgecallouts.JacksonTest
+* com.google.apigee.edgecallouts.JavaxTest

+Each uses a different de-serializer to produce a Map<String,Object> from a JSON.

+In my tests, both the Gson and Jackson libraries use reflection, which is not permitted in Apigee.
+The Javax version does not use reflection, and works in Apigee.

-To use them, you can configure policies like this:
+To test them, you can configure policies like this:

 Gson: